matomo-org/developer-documentation/docs/Hooks.md

 ## Request

 #### Request.dispatch
-_Defined in [Piwik/FrontController](https://github.com/piwik/piwik/blob/master/core/FrontController.php) in line [128](https://github.com/piwik/piwik/blob/master/core/FrontController.php#L128)_
+_Defined in [Piwik/FrontController](https://github.com/piwik/piwik/blob/master/core/FrontController.php) in line [133](https://github.com/piwik/piwik/blob/master/core/FrontController.php#L133)_

+Generic hook that plugins can use to modify any input to the function, or even change the plugin being called.
+You could also use this to build an enhanced permission system.
+The event is triggered before any controller is called.

+The `$params` array contains the following properties: `array($module, $action, $parameters, $controller)`

 Callback Signature:
 <pre><code>$params</code></pre>

 #### Request.dispatch.end
-_Defined in [Piwik/FrontController](https://github.com/piwik/piwik/blob/master/core/FrontController.php) in line [134](https://github.com/piwik/piwik/blob/master/core/FrontController.php#L134)_
+_Defined in [Piwik/FrontController](https://github.com/piwik/piwik/blob/master/core/FrontController.php) in line [157](https://github.com/piwik/piwik/blob/master/core/FrontController.php#L157)_

+Generic hook that plugins can use to modify any output of any controller.
+The event is triggered after any controller is executed but before the result is send to the user.
+The parameters originally passed to the controller are available as well.

 Callback Signature:
 <pre><code>function(&amp;$result, $parameters)</code></pre>

 #### Request.dispatchCoreAndPluginUpdatesScreen
-_Defined in [Piwik/FrontController](https://github.com/piwik/piwik/blob/master/core/FrontController.php) in line [287](https://github.com/piwik/piwik/blob/master/core/FrontController.php#L287)_

-#### Request.initAuthenticationObject
-_Defined in [Piwik/FrontController](https://github.com/piwik/piwik/blob/master/core/FrontController.php) in line [296](https://github.com/piwik/piwik/blob/master/core/FrontController.php#L296)_
+_Defined in [Piwik/FrontController](https://github.com/piwik/piwik/blob/master/core/FrontController.php) in line [333](https://github.com/piwik/piwik/blob/master/core/FrontController.php#L333)_

+This event is triggered after the platform is initialized and most plugins are loaded.
+The user is not authenticated at this point though.
+You can use this event for instance to initialize your own plugin.

 #### Request.initAuthenticationObject